SpaceUY/generator-space-backend/README.md

 - **Requires:** Checks that a request contains the specified queries, params and body
 - **WithAuth:** Requires that a requester be authenticated in order to access an endpoint

-A List of available middleware can be accessed through the command: `yo space-backend:middleware --list`
+A List of available middleware can be accessed through the command: `npm run dev:middleware:list`
-Add and remove middleware by calling `yo space-backend:middleware --force` (--force skips overwrite confirmations)
+Add and remove middleware by calling `npm run dev:middleware`

+## Roadmap
+Current progress of this project, as well as planned additions, can be viewed on our [trello board](https://trello.com/b/OGVxsiwL)